Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Set_Interface.md

 ### TreeSet Class
 - Implementing Class for SortedSet & NavigableSet Interface.
 - Homogenous Elements so that elements are comparable, otherwise classCast exception at runtime.
-- Null value only when tree set is empty (Only Once) else null-pointer exception.
+- Null value only when treeSet is empty (Only Once), else null-pointer exception.
-- Implementation is based on a balanced tree, where duplicates are not allowded & Order is not preserved.
+- Implementation is based on a balanced tree, where duplicates are not allowed & Order is not preserved.
 - Insertion is done according to some sorting order.
 ```
           root